Skip to main content

 (iii) The secretary of the local school board.

-(6) The petition with noted docket number, if it is a property tax appeal petition other than a property tax appeal petition contesting a special assessment, shall be served by a petitioner that is a unit of government by certified mail or by personal service on the party or parties-in-interest with respect to the property or properties at issue.
-The petition shall also be served by first-class mail or by personal service on the following officials at their last known address:
+(7) A petitioner filing a property tax appeal petition other than a property tax appeal petition contesting a special assessment, who is a unit of government, shall serve the petition with noted docket number by certified mail or by personal service on the party or parties-in-interest with respect to the property or properties at issue.
+The petitioner shall also serve the petition with noted docket number by first-class mail or by personal service on the following officials at their last known address:

 (a) The county equalization director for any county affected.